chrzaszcz/erlang_doctor/README.md

                     State#{handle := Handle};
 ```

-The `:=` operator assumes that the key is already present int the map.
+The `:=` operator assumes that the key is already present in the map.
 The solution would be to either change it to `=>` or ensure that the map already contains that key.

 ### Loading traces to `tr` table after tracing to file